insilmaril/vym/README-layout.md

   has contains (sic!) a set of other containers

-- Containers containing others use ContainerLayouts and hints for aligning ther subcontainers.
+- Containers containing others use ContainerLayouts and hints for aligning their subcontainers.
 This information is used for repositioning and defined in the MapDesign

 - Containers are no longer part of a BranchObj, but become their own